This Step: Take Drivers Education

 Take Drivers Education in Kentucky

 If you are a minor, you have a few choices when it comes to taking drivers education.
-For those older than 18, you aren’t required to complete drivers ed, but it will enhance your driving skills and knowledge of Kansas safety laws and practices.
+For those older than 18 years old, you aren’t required to complete drivers ed, but it will enhance your driving skills and knowledge of Kansas safety laws and practices.

-Teens younger than 18 must complete a driver education program offered by the Transportation Cabinet before moving to the full unrestricted licensing phase.
-During the four-hour course, you will learn:
+Teens younger than 18 years old must complete a driver education program offered by the Transportation Cabinet before moving to the full unrestricted licensing phase.
+During the course, which is 4 hours, you will learn:

 - Kentucky traffic laws